RCS Not Working on iOS 18? Here’s How to Fix it!

 Unlike SMS, the Rich Communication Services (RCS) protocol functions over Wi-Fi and mobile data.
 This means that you would face issues sending or receiving messages via RCS if you are not connected to the Internet.
 To ensure this is not the case, open the Control Centre and see if Wi-Fi and Cellular are enabled.

 However, if you are facing issues even when Wi-Fi and mobile data are enabled, you may have run into a network-related issue.
-You may turn Airplane mode on and then off to reestablish a internet connection.
+You may turn Airplane mode on and then off to refresh the internet connection.

 6. Reset the Network Settings on iPhone